 But securing this conditional offer will surely take the pressure off for your O Levels.
 Now you only need to focus on scoring well enough to meet the minimum grades.
 Peace of mind?
 Yes, please!

 3) I must submit three choices

 You do not have to fill in all three choices.
-For example, if you are only interested in the very specialised Diploma in Animation & Visual effects offered by NYP’s School of Interactive & Digital Media, you need not fill in the other two choices.
+For example, if you are only interested in the very specialised Diploma in Animation & Visual effects offered by NYP’s School of Design & Media, you need not fill in the other two choices.

 However, to maximise your chances of getting an offer, you may want to consider filling in all the choices.